Books and Interviews

 Hi there!

 I’m Michael Curtotti, and this is where I write.
-Dive in and explore a cornucopia of articles, explorations, translations and the occasional poem!
+Dive in and explore the many articles, explorations, translations and the occasional poem through which I am exploring the world.

-Curious about my journey as a writer?
-Check out the About page for the short version of how I got here and the different worlds I have explored.
-Right now, I am travelling the literary connections between Italy and England.
+On ongoing project I am also undertaking is exploring the literary connections between Italy and England.
 Did you know that quite a few of Shakespeare’s plays originate with an Italian novella?
 It’s a fascinating project: I’m translating five Italian novellas that inspired five of his masterpieces, in whole or in part.
-Matteo Bandello’s Romeo and Juliet is already published, and I’m hard at work on Othello.
+Matteo Bandello’s Romeo and Juliet is already published, and Cinthio’s Desdemona: The Story that Inspired Othello, has just released.
 Translations of Much Ado About Nothing, Twelfth Night, and Measure for Measure are also in the works.
 Discover the intriguing stories I’ve unearthed along the way in my Shakespeare Begins series of articles.

 An Interview with Francesco Ricatti: Matteo Bandello’s Romeo and Juliet